-Also keep in mind that, while retirement plan distributions aren't subject to the additional 0.9% Medicare tax (see page 4) or 3.8% NIIT, they are included in your MAGI.
+Also keep in mind that, while retirement plan distributions aren't subject to the additional 0.9% Medicare tax (see page 5) or 3.8% NIIT, they are included in your MAGI.
 That means they could trigger or increase the NIIT, because the thresholds for that tax are based on MAGI.

 If you've inherited a retirement plan, consult your tax advisor about the distribution rules that apply to you.
+Warning: The time period for distributions has been reduced to 10 years for beneficiaries - other than surviving spouses and certain others - inheriting plans after Dec.
+31, 2019.